user-sbd/dev/notes/personal/music/wow.md

 healed my wounds now im touchin the sky

 used to wake up to the shakes body screamin for a hit
-codeine callin like a siren had me aching for sip parents left me in the cold no hand to grip
+codeine like a siren had me aching for sip parents left me in the cold no hand to grip
 learned to hustle through the struggle turned my pain in to a script